rd4com/mojo-learning/tutorials/traits.md

 &nbsp;

-Make sure to navigate the official site of mojo, wich contains the best ressources for learning!
+Make sure to navigate the official site of mojo, which contains the best resources for learning!

 Mojo also have it's documentation available on it's github [repository](https://github.com/modularml/mojo/tree/main/docs) !